 Make sure you love what you do.
 Having that passion for your work will help your business thrive because you're more likely to shout about what you do, and it'll give you the motivation to make it happen.
 Be prepared to work hard and don't be disheartened if things don't always go to plan.
 You're going to get some things wrong – you'll learn from it.

 Finally, what would you tell your younger self if you could go back to 2010 when your business started?

 Be braver!
-I can overthink things and worry about the what-ifs, but sometimes you just have to take that leap.
-When I have dived in (specialising, renting a studio, etc), it's paid off.
+I can overthink things and worry about the what-ifs, but sometimes you have to take that leap.
+When I have dived in (specialising, renting a studio, etc.), it's paid off.

 I'd also tell myself to trust my gut instinct more.
-Sometimes, jobs aren't the best fit and it's completely fine to say no to things that don't feel right.
+Sometimes, jobs aren't the best fit, and it's lovely to say no to things that don't feel right.